RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/lab03.md

 }
 ```

 Remove the `accuracy` and `loss` layer.
-Replace with a new loss layer that only does Softmax
+Replace with a new loss layer that only does Softmax:

 ```
 layer {